 There are many types of batteries on the market.
 The type of battery to select depends on the application.
 A PV standby system operates in a similar way to an uninterruptible power supply (UPS) for computer systems.
-Just as with a UPS, the PV standby system should maintain the battery at a full state of charge to keep the largest possible energy available in the case of an outage.
-Battery capacity tends to be much smaller than for stand-alone PV applications because the amount of battery autonomy needed is generally less than for a stand-alone system.
+Just as with a UPS, the PV standby system should maintain the battery at a full state of charge to keep the largest possible energy available in the case of a power outage.
+UPS Battery capacity tends to be much smaller than for stand-alone PV applications because the amount of battery autonomy needed is generally less than for a stand-alone system.
 As with a UPS system, power is needed virtually instantaneously to ensure that no loss in power is experienced by electronic equipment.
 A standard UPS designed for computer use will have a transfer time of about 1 cycle or 1/60th of a second.
-Although the M5 transfer rate is not quite this fast, it is fast enough to keep nearly all available computer equipment fully operational in the event of a utility outage.
+Although the M5 Plus transfer rate is not quite this fast, it is fast enough to keep nearly all available computer equipment fully operational in the event of a utility outage.

 The type of battery most commonly used in a UPS is the absorbed glass mat or AGM battery configuration.
-This special type of lead acid battery is classified as a valve-regulated lead-acid (VRLA) battery.
-Some refer to these batteries as "sealed" batteries, but they are sealed with a pressure vent that opens when they are improperly overcharged, preventing rupture.
+This special type of lead acid battery is classified as a Valve-Regulated Lead-Acid (VRLA) battery.
+Some refer to these batteries as "sealed" batteries, as they are sealed with a pressure vent that minimizes oxygen from entering, and opens when they are improperly overcharged, preventing rupture.
 The two main types of VRLA batteries are AGM and Gel.

-Flooded lead-acid batteries are also used in standby systems, but they are NOT to be used with the M5.
-A drawback to using flooded lead acid batteries is the design of the battery.
-Most PV system suppliers use lead-antimony batteries that are designed for motive or traction applications (golf carts, floor sweepers, and fork lifts).
-Although these motive batteries have excellent deep discharge capabilities, they are not well suited for standby applications because their self-discharge rate increases at full charge.
+Flooded Lead-Acid batteries are also used in standby systems, mostly due to their relatively low cost.
+Most common are batteries designed for service in motive applications: forklift, sweeper, and golf cart.
+These motive batteries have excellent deep discharge capabilities and are well suited for the type of cycling which occurs in stand alone systems.
+They are not well suited for standby applications because their self-discharge rate increases at full charge and is much higher than the self-discharge rate of VRLA batteries, especially AGM's.
 This means that a typical flooded battery will consume more energy to maintain full charge than an AGM VRLA.

-It is generally recommended that the storage battery system consist of maintenance-free valve-regulated lead-acid VRLA batteries with AGM or Gel construction since these require no maintenance by the homeowner.
-Other types of batteries may become available in the future that are equally suited to this application, but do not attempt to use any battery that has not been thoroughly tested in Uninterruptible Power System (UPS) applications.
+It is generally recommended that the storage battery system consist of maintenance-free valve-regulated lead-acid VRLA batteries with AGM or Gel construction since these require little maintenance by the homeowner.
+Other types of batteries may become available in the future that are equally suited to this application, but do not attempt to use any battery that has not been thoroughly tested in Uninterruptible Power System (UPS) or stand-alone applications.
 Always refer to the battery manufacturer for additional uses / applications of their batteries.